tshepang/blog/content/the-warrior-s-way-2010.md

 The movie's best performance was the head of the ninjas, while Geoffrey Rush's was just business as usual (nothing challenging for him here, nor was it required).
-The gal is okay, and not as annoying as she could have been.
+The woman is okay, and not as annoying as she could have been.

 The minor complaints I have is the unimpressive cowboy villain, and the